Style-Editor: Text-driven object-centric style editing: Conclusion

 \section{Conclusion}

-In this paper, we have presented Text-driven Object-Centric Style Transfer (TEXTOC), a new approach for transforming the appearance of objects in images based purely on textual descriptions.
-This method eliminates the need for reference style images or segmentation masks, facilitating complex and tailored stylizations directly from text.
-At the heart of TEXTOC are three pivotal components: the Text-Matched Patch Selection with Pre-fixed Region Selection module, the Patch-wise Co-Directional (PCD) loss and the Adaptive Background Preservation (ABP) loss.
+In this paper, we have presented Text-driven Object-Centric Style editing (Style-Editor), a new approach for editing the appearance of objects in images based purely on textual descriptions.
+This method eliminates the need for reference style images or segmentation masks, facilitating complex and tailored style editing directly from text.
+At the heart of Style-Editor are three pivotal components: the Text-Matched Patch Selection with Pre-fixed Region Selection module, the Patch-wise Co-Directional (PCD) loss and the Adaptive Background Preservation (ABP) loss.
 The TMPS and PRS modules are pivotal in accurately identifying the location of objects linked to the source text.
-The PCD loss, complemented by our Text-Matched Patch Selection (TMPS), precisely identifies and selects patches for stylization, ensuring an artifact-free style transfer through consistent CLIP-embedding distribution.
+The PCD loss, complemented by our Text-Matched Patch Selection (TMPS), precisely identifies and selects patches for style editing, ensuring an artifact-free style editing through consistent CLIP-embedding distribution.
 Meanwhile, the ABP loss plays a critical role in preserving the original style and structure of the background.
-It adeptly adjusts to dynamically identified background areas, effectively preventing unintended alterations during the style transfer process.
-Extensive experiments validate the superior performance of our TEXTOC, demonstrating its capability to achieve high-quality, text-driven object-centric stylization while preserving the overall visual coherence and integrity of images.
+It adeptly adjusts to dynamically identified background areas, effectively preventing unintended alterations during the style editing process.
+Extensive experiments validate the superior performance of our Style-Editor, demonstrating its capability to achieve high-quality, text-driven object-centric style editing while preserving the overall visual coherence and integrity of images.

+\textbf{Acknowledgments}\\ This work was supported by the 2025 innovation base artificial intelligence data convergence project project with the funding of the 2025 government (Ministry of Science and ICT) (S2201-24-1002).
+The supercomputing resources for this work was supported by Grand Challenging Project of Supercomputing AI Education and Research Center, DGIST.